 One resident that was sent to the emergency room was interviewed by the surveyors who “confirmed that he was sent out to the emergency room because of bed bug bites.
 Hospital records were reviewed and confirmed what [the resident’s] said.”

 The survey team interviewed the Maintenance Director who said, “he has a spray that he uses to kill the bed bugs.”
 The Director said, “he found bed bugs in the resident room #108… and sprayed the room then.”
 However, the Director said that “he did not find nor spray for bedbugs in room #108 on February 1, 2017.”

 Do you believe that your loved one suffered abuse, mistreatment or neglect while living at Arbour Health Care Center?
-If so, call the law offices of Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
+If so, call the law offices of Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
 Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.